mercuryoio/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 #### 2.3.
 Function onSellTransferEnabled

-When user wants to sell crypto he needs to choose what to do if the crypto rate will change more than 5% during the selling.
+When the User wants to sell crypto he needs to choose what to do if the crypto rate will change more than 5% during the selling.
 There are two options
 1. `payout`
 2. `refund`